-I am a historian of twentieth-century United States, with an emphasis in Asian American history, immigration and refugee studies, and modern Southeast Asia.
-In 2013-2014, I serve as the inaugural Bruce Gray Postdoctoral Fellow and Visiting Assistant Professor in the Department of History.
+I am a historian of twentieth-century United States, with specializations in Asian American history, international migration and refugee studies, and comparative race and ethnicity.
+I am also trained in the history of modern Southeast Asia.
+At Gustavus, I serve as the inaugural Bruce Gray Postdoctoral Fellow (2013-2015) and Visiting Assistant Professor in the Department of History.

 |Synonym||Title||Times Taught||Terms Taught|

 |HIS-205||Power, Protest, Change||2||2015/JN and 2014/JN|